 Internet service providers (ISPs) can see more of what you do online than almost anyone.
 They can track your browsing history easily, and, in some cases, they can share that data with third parties.

 Your data has become incredibly precious, surpassing even the value of oil.
-That’s why it is essential to review browsing habits.
-With that in mind, let’s find out how you can keep your online privacy.
+That’s why it is essential to review browsing habits – especially since more than just ISPs are going after your data.
+With that in mind, let’s find out how to keep your online privacy.

 Who can see your browsing history, and how much?

 Many would love to get their hands on your data.
 Here are a few that you should keep in mind:

 ISPs can see your whole internet activity as your devices send DNS (Domain Name System) requests to their servers.
 Simply said, these requests are like the phonebook of the internet, using URLs (links) instead of numbers.

 Here is some information your provider can see: